TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererroropeningsqlconnection.md

 # Error UserErrorOpeningSQLConnection

 <!--issueDescription-->
-We have identified that your backup operation failed because the Azure Backup service is not able to connect to the SQL instance
+We have identified that your backup operation failed because the Azure Backup service is not able to connect to the SQL instance.
 <!--/issueDescription-->

-## **Recommended Document**
+## **Recommended Steps**

-To resolve this issue check the steps described in this [article](https://docs.microsoft.com/azure/backup/backup-sql-server-azure-troubleshoot#usererroropeningsqlconnection).
+* To resolve this issue, check the steps described in this [article](https://docs.microsoft.com/azure/backup/backup-sql-server-azure-troubleshoot#usererroropeningsqlconnection)